Jump to the content of the page

 Testing of headrests

 In case of emergency, headrests should absorb the energy that is generated by a backwards head movement.
 They should store as little energy as possible so that your head is continuously slowed down but not accelerated back into the opposite direction.
-This characteristic should remain throughout its entire life.
-An electromechanical testing actuator can easily determine the stiffness and durability of vehicle headrests.
+This characteristic should remain throughout the entire life of the headrest.
+An electromechanical servo testing actuator can easily determine the stiffness and durability of vehicle headrests.

 Name Type Size Download